rust-lang/cargo/src/doc/src/reference/build-scripts.md

 For details on the syntax of `CHECK_CFG`, see `rustc` [`--check-cfg` flag][option-check-cfg].
 See also the [`unexpected_cfgs`][unexpected-cfgs] lint.

+> Note: `cargo:rustc-check-cfg` (single-colon) can be used if your MSRV is below Rust 1.77

 The instruction can be used like this:

 ```rust,no_run